Minesweeper-1/HQC-Team-Minesweeper-1/README.md

 		- Created a project Minesweeper.UI.Console;
 		- Created a project Minesweeper.UI.WPF;
 	- Renamed the namespace `Mini` to `Minesweeper.Logic`
-	- Renamed the class `Команда.cs` to `ConsoleInputProvider.cs`
-	- Renamed the class `Програма.cs` to `StandardMinesweeperEngine.cs`
+	- Introduced the following namespaces:
-	- Created a namespace `Minesweeper.InputProviders`
+		- `Minesweeper.Logic.Boards`, containing the Board object and settings definitions
+		- `Minesweeper.Logic.Cells`, containing the Cell object definitions
+		- `Minesweeper.Logic.CommandOperators`, containing Play, ShowScoreboard, Exit and Restart command handling definitions
+		- `Minesweeper.Logic.Common`, containing common utils, constants and enumerations used in the entire Logic namespace
+		- `Minesweeper.Logic.Contents`, containg  the cell contents and cell contents factory definitions
-	- Moved the class `ConsoleInputProvider.cs` to the namespace `Minesweeper.InputProviders`
+		- `Minesweeper.Logic.Data`, containing the text file with the soreboard entries
-	- Created a namespace `Minesweeper.InputProviders.Contracts`
-	- Created an interface `IInputProvider.cs` in the namespace `Minesweeper.InputProviders.Contracts` with a method `Read()`
+		- `Minesweeper.Logic.DataManagers`, containg JSON parsing and serializing logic, as well as encryption/decryption and file reading and writing logic
+		- `Minesweeper.Logic.DifficultyCommands`, containing definitions of chained game modes with successors and predecessors aimed at providing an interface for implementing menu logic in some UI form
+		- `Minesweeper.Logic.Engines`, containing the interfaces for an engine operating the different modules
+		- `Minesweeper.Logic.InputProviders`, containing the interfaces for an input providing module logic
+		- `Minesweeper.Logic.Players`, containing the Player object definitions
+		- `Minesweeper.Logic.Renderers`, containing the interfaces for a rendering module logic
+		- `Minesweeper.Logic.Scoreboards`, containing the Scoreboard object definitions

 2. Reformatted the source code: